 How to Prevent a Snake Bite

 The species of venomous snakes in the U.S. include copperheads, rattlesnakes, cottonmouths, and coral snakes, though not all of these species occur everywhere in the country.
-Most calls to poison control centers about snakes and snake bites occur between May and September.
+Most calls to poison centers about snakes and snake bites occur between May and September.
 Most snakebites occur when people accidentally step on or come across a snake, frightening it and causing it to bite defensively.
 By practicing extra caution in snake-prone environments, many of these bites are preventable.

 Prevent a snake bite by wearing protective clothing and using a stick to scare away snakes hiding in tall grass.
 Never touch or handle a snake.